 - The United States lists include only the names of passengers who stated that they intended to proceed directly to Canada.

 The lists are arranged by date of arrival of ships into particular ports, so it is helpful if researchers know approximately what date and in what port their ancestors arrived.
 Since ship’s passenger lists were not arranged alphabetically, researchers may have to search through an entire manifest in order to locate pertinent entries.
-The Saskatchewan Archives staff is unable to look for individuals on these lists on behalf of a researcher unless the ship name, port of entry, and approximate date of arrival are provided.
+The Provincial Archives staff is unable to look for individuals on these lists on behalf of a researcher unless the ship name, port of entry, and approximate date of arrival are provided.

 The information that is generally provided by these records is the name, age, sex, occupation, nationality and intended destination of each passenger.